Jilly Cooper: Journalism and non-fiction

-After unsuccessfully trying to begin a career in the British national press, aged 20, Cooper became a junior reporter for The Middlesex Independent, based in Brentford.
+Aged 20, Cooper became a junior reporter for The Middlesex Independent, based in Brentford.
 She worked for the paper from 1957 to 1959.
 Subsequently, she worked as an account executive, copywriter, publisher's reader and receptionist.
-Her break came with a chance meeting at a dinner party when the then editor of The Sunday Times Magazine, Godfrey Smith, asked her to write a feature about her experiences as a young married woman.
+Her break came with a chance meeting at a dinner party with Godfrey Smith, the editor of The Sunday Times Magazine, who asked her to write a feature about her experiences as a young married woman.
 This led to a column in which Cooper wrote about marriage, sex and housework.
 That column ran from 1969 to 1982, when she moved to The Mail on Sunday, where she worked as a columnist for a further five years.